ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • hematologic disorders cause a relatively small proportion of all ischemic strokes (∼ 1% in the general population and ∼ 4% in young patients)

-• in contrast to cerebral venous thrombosis, the association between coagulation abnormalities and arterial stroke is not always clear
+• in contrast to cerebral venous thrombosis, the relationship between coagulation abnormalities and arterial stroke is not always clear

-• if found responsible, the hematologic disorders are classified as TOAST 4
+• if hematologic disorders are found to be responsible for an ischemic stroke, it is classified as TOAST 4

 Pathophysiology

-Main mechanisms by which hematologic disease cause stroke
+Main mechanisms by which hematologic diseases cause stroke

-• increased coagulation or aggregation with thrombus formation intravascularly or in cardiac cavities with subsequent embolization (typically inherited coagulation disorders)
+• increased coagulation or aggregation with thrombus formation intravascularly or in cardiac cavities with subsequent embolization (typically seen in inherited coagulation disorders)

 • hyperviscosity syndrome (corpuscular or noncorpuscular), in which thrombosis and stasis in the microcirculation lead to hypoxia